-Al Brosch ties the old PGA TOUR18-hole scoring record with a 60 in the third round at Brackenridge Park.
+Al Brosch ties the old PGA TOUR 18-hole scoring record with a 60 in the third round at Brackenridge Park.

-Texas Open establishes itself as a major event as Walter Hagen charges from six shots back on the final day to win in a playoff.
+Texas Open establishes itself as an important event as Walter Hagen charges from six shots back on the final day to win in a playoff.
 Hagen's victory is covered by several major East Coast newspapers and spread nationwide.